-The President Has Been Shot!: The Assassination of John F. Kennedy by James L. Swanson (nonfiction)
+\ # The President Has Been Shot!: The Assassination of John F. Kennedy by James L. Swanson (nonfiction- required to read in this cluster)

 Looks at the assassination of President John F. Kennedy and related events, including his funeral and the apprehension of his killer.
 1080 L